-Detailed epicardial and endocardial mapping of arrhythmogenic substrate of the RV as well as epicardial mapping of the left ventricle was performed during sinus rhythm.
-First, epicardial and endocardial electroanatomical mapping was performed using the voltage map software on the CARTO Navigation System (Biosense Webster, Inc.).
+Detailed epicardial and endocardial mapping of the arrhythmogenic substrate of the right ventricle (RV) as well as epicardial mapping of the left ventricle were performed during sinus rhythm.
+First, epicardial and endocardial electroanatomic mapping was performed using the voltage map software on the CARTO Navigation System (Biosense Webster, Inc.).
 An abnormal BrS substrate area was characterized by abnormal fractionated EGMs.
-Once identified, these areas were tagged on the electroanatomical map.
-After the baseline map was obtained, intravenous ajmaline was administered (10 mg/min) until a maximal target dose of 100 mg.
+Once identified, these areas were tagged on the electroanatomic map.
+After the baseline map was obtained, intravenous ajmaline was administered (10 mg/min) up to a maximum target dose of 100 mg.
 Mapping of the BrS substrates was then repeated.
-We defined arrhythmogenic substrate sites as areas that harbored fractionated-EGMs, which were defined as ECGs that had: 1) low voltage ( $\leq 1$ mV); 2) split EGMs or fractionated-EGMs with multiple potentials with $\geq 2$ distinct components, with >20 ms isoelectric segments between peaks of individual components; and 3) wide duration ( $\geq$ 70 ms) of late potentials, with distinct potentials extending beyond the end of the QRS complex.
-The tissue area (cm) with abnormal fractionated EGMs was computed before and after ajmaline.
+We defined arrhythmogenic substrate sites as areas that harbored fractionated EGMs, which were defined as ECGs that had (1) low voltage (≤ 1 mV); (2) multiple potentials with ≥ 2 distinct components, with ≥ 20 ms isoelectric segments between peaks of individual components; and (3) wide duration (\geq 70 ms) of late potentials, with distinct potentials extending beyond the end of the QRS complex.
+The tissue area (in square centimeters) with abnormal fractionated

+EGMs was computed before and after ajmaline administration.

-Four patients underwent the study during an open thoracotomy because they had pericardial adhesion precluding percutaneous access into the pericardium.
-After the anterior RVOT epicardium was exposed and clearly visualized, point-to-point mapping was used over these areas, in which numbers were assigned over a grid of the anterior RVOT and RV epicardium.
+Four patients underwent the study during open thoracotomy because they had pericardial adhesion precluding percutaneous access into the pericardium.
+After the anterior RVOT epicardium was exposed and clearly visualized, point-topoint mapping was used over these areas, in which numbers were assigned over a grid of the anterior RVOT and RV epicardium.
 A ThermoCool catheter was used for mapping and ablation.
-Mapping was performed at baseline and after ajmaline administration both during sinus rhythm and atrial pacing at the left atrial appendage.
-A biopsy also was performed at the sites where fractionated EGMs were recorded.
+Mapping was performed at baseline and after ajmaline administration during both sinus rhythm and atrial pacing at the left atrial appendage.
+A biopsy was also performed at the sites where fractionated EGMs were recorded.

-ECGI Mapping
+ECGI mapping

-ECGI methodology has been described previously4-6 and is presented in detail in the Supplemental Text 1.
-Activation mapping was performed during sinus rhythm at baseline and after ajmaline administration.
-The method of reconstruction of the epicardial activation pattern is also detailed in Supplemental Text and Supplemental Figure 1.
-We measured maximum STE and minimum voltage of unipolar ECG within the late activation zone before and after ajmaline.
+ECGI methodology has been described previously^{4-6} and is presented in detail in Online Supplemental Text I. Activation mapping was performed during sinus rhythm at baseline and after ajmaline administration.
+The method of reconstruction of the epicardial activation pattern is also detailed in Online Supplemental Text I and Online Supplemental Figure 1.
+We measured maximum STE and minimum voltage of the unipolar ECG within the late activation zone before and after ajmaline administration.

-Radiofrequency Ablation
+Radiofrequency ablation

-Radiofrequency ablations were performed with power from 20-50 W, and the maximum temperature was set at 45°C. The primary end point during ablation was the elimination of the arrhythmogenic fractionated ECGs that were identified both during baseline and after ajmaline.
+Radiofrequency ablation procedures were performed with power from 20 to 50 W, and the maximum temperature was set at 45°C. The primary end point during ablation was the elimination of the arrhythmogenic fractionated ECGs that were identified both at baseline and after ajmaline administration.

-Clinical End Points and Follow-up
+Clinical end points and follow-up

 All patients were followed up at 1 month after the ablation session and every 3 months thereafter.
-Ajmaline provocative testing was performed after the 3-month follow-up.
-The longterm end points were death and VF episode(s), as detected by ICD interrogation and presence of Brugada ECG pattern.
+Ajmaline provocative testing was performed after the 3-month follow-up period.
+The long-term end points were death and VF episode(s), as detected by ICD interrogation and presence of the Brugada ECG pattern.

-Data and Statistical Analysis
+Data and statistical analysis

-Paired student t-test was used to compare baseline and ajmaline conditions.
-Fisher exact test or Chi-square test was used for categorical data wherever appropriate.
-All data were analyzed with a statistical package, SAS version 9.2.
+The paired student t test was used to compare baseline and ajmaline conditions.
+The Fisher exact test or χ^2 test was used for categorical data, wherever appropriate.
+All data were analyzed with SAS version 9.2 (SAS Corp, Cary, NC).